Board of Directors (From East of West):

 Lianna is a Registered Herbalist who continually seeks to deepen her understanding through engagement with the natural world.
 Her focus has been on getting to know local plants, connecting with Nature, and getting back to the basics in hopes to help forge a more sustainable future.
 She is also an artist that has many interests and skills she has been developing alongside her training in herbal medicine such as wildlife tracking, organic gardening and traditional crafting.
 She received clinical training under Diane Kent’s Clinical Herbalism Program and studied in the field with with Michael Vertolli, learning to identify and harvest the local wild plants, connecting with them on a deep level.

-Lianna is a professional member of, and currently serves as the Vice President, and the Volunteer & Events Coordinator for the Ontario Herbalists Association (OHA).
-She teaches as a guest instructor for Diane Kent, and works with Living Earth Schoool of Herbalism as the Student Liaison & Administration Coordinator.
-She also occasionally works as an on-site herbalist at Tincture & Tonic Apothecary in Toronto, ON.
-Lianna offers a variety of workshops and currently has a private clincal practice in Etobicioke, ON.
+Lianna is a professional and past Board member of the Ontario Herbalists Association (OHA).
+She works with Living Earth School of Herbalism as the Student Liaison & Administration Coordinator.
+She offers a variety of workshops and currently has a private clinical practice in Etobicoke, ON.